argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 - ArgoCD Administrator Role: `argocd_administrators`
 - ArgoCD User Role: `argocd_users`

-You may choose different values in your setup, these are used to keep the guide consistent.
+You may choose different values in your setup; these are used to keep the guide consistent.

 ## Setting up your project and application in Zitadel
 First we will create a new project within Zitadel.
 Go to **Projects** and select **Create New Project**.